marshallshen/mentalist/README.md

 In the project directory, you can do this:
 ````
     > python mentalist.py
-    Enter a sentence: today is a great day, I am on a boat drinking and having fun
+    Enter a sentence:
+      "Today is a great day, I am on a boat drinking and having fun!""

       analyzing your emotion...
       1.0